 In case you didn’t catch all that, here’s a drawing:

 This experiment failed.
 The 1/2″ PVC pipe didn’t have enough flat space for the nipples to seal.
 When tested, it leaked continuously.
-No amount of teflon tape made me confident it wouldn’t turn the brooder floor into a swamp.
+No amount of teflon tape made me confident it wouldn’t turn the brooder floor into a wading pool.

 Chris noted there wasn’t a clear way for air bubbles to escape, either.
 We may revisit this concept, but I suddenly had a less complicated idea for the brooder.